 June 23, 2007 — I know.
 It’s just a mall.
 The country’s had them for like half a century.
-They’re not that strange, even when they throw in indoor amusement parks, zoos, strip clubs, and other things-that-shouldn’t-be-in-malls, none of which Monroeville Mall even has anyway (but you’re wondering which one has the strip club, though, huh?).
-What makes Monroeville Mall unique, though, what makes it odd, is that for a few months in the late-seventies, it was overrun by zombies.
+They’re not that strange, even when they throw in indoor amusement parks, zoos, strip clubs, none of which Monroeville Mall even has anyway.
+What makes Monroeville Mall unique, what makes it odd, is that for a few months in the late-seventies, it was overrun by zombies.
 Yup, the zed word.

 And not just any old zombies.
 George Romero zombies.

-Monroeville Mall is located in Monroeville, PA, just east of Pittsburgh off I-76.
+Monroeville Mall is located in Monroeville, PA, just east of Pittsburgh, off I-76.
 It was originally constructed in 1969.
 That’s it for the boring bits.
 Back to zombies.
-George Romero, whom I refuse to introduce in any way because I hate everybody who doesn’t know who he is, chose this location to film the sequel to his seminal 1968 film Night of the Living Dead.
-Yes, seminal.
-You have to stick the word seminal somewhere in front of the title Night of the Living Dead at some point in any article that even mentions it in passing.
-Every article.
-That’s the law.
-At least, I assume so.
-Google it.
-You'll see.
+George Romero chose this location to film the sequel to his 1968 film Night of the Living Dead.

-But enough movie reviews.
 I had three goals for this excursion to the mundanely named Monroeville.
 The first was just to go to the mall.
 Easy enough.
 Have the picture to prove it.
-The second, while still easy (I try to make all my goals in life easy), actually was a tad more involved.
+The second, while still easy, was a tad more involved.

 You see, I've long wanted to buy a DVD (or tape, that’s how long this dream’s been on the horizon) of Dawn of the Dead in a store in the mall where Dawn of the Dead was filmed.
-Very meta-incursive, I know (okay, I totally made that term up, but you know what I mean).
-If there is not, in your circle of friends, somebody who has had the impulse to do this exact same thing, then your palette of friendship is just horribly drab.
-Shame on you.
-You belong in a place with a name like Monroeville.
+If there is not, in your circle of friends, somebody who has had the impulse to do this exact same thing, then your palette of friendship is horribly drab.

 I met up with my girlfriend, hiding the phantom infidelity as best I could, and told her about the hallway.
 Fortunately, it was a private enough area that it wasn’t too awkward to take a quick picture.
 I took the one on the right, of the zombies in the fountain.
 But we still had goal number three to check off the list.
 And I cannot take any credit for the fact that it was accomplished.

-Here is why this is relevant.
-At one point in Dawn of the Dead, Ken Foree, clothed in a swank fur coat and surveying a horde of blue-faced zombies attempting futilely and pathetically to get into the mall, utters the tag line, “When there is no more room in hell, the dead will walk the earth.”
-Catchy, huh?
-It immediately went into my Possible Tomb Inscriptions file (because I am not just having a mere headstone).
+At one point in Dawn of the Dead, Ken Foree, clothed in a swank fur coat and surveying a horde of blue-faced zombies attempting pathetically to get into the mall, utters the tag line, “When there is no more room in hell, the dead will walk the earth.”
+It immediately went into my Possible Gravestone Inscriptions file.
 Now, at that point in my life I didn’t own a fur coat, much less a swank one, but I wanted to get a picture taken of me standing on that same spot where the line was spoken...which is at the second floor railing in front of the J.C.
 Penny (or Penney’s, as it was called back in that day).

-I hope you understand what this means and how my phobia was immediately accessed in the worst possible way.
-This means that I had to "casually" hang out by the railing on the second floor while my girlfriend aimed her camera up at me from the ground floor in front of the entire mall.
-I tried to chicken out a few dozen times, tried to pretend that Meatloaf was right and that two out of three ain’t bad, but she, sager than I, knew that I really wanted this picture and would be much more enjoyable to ride home with for having been forced into getting it.
-I think she also threatened to withhold intimacy.
+I hope you understand what this means.
+I had to "casually" hang out by the railing on the second floor while my girlfriend aimed a camera up at me from the ground floor in front of the entire mall.
+I tried to chicken out, but she, sager than I, knew that I really wanted this picture and would be much more enjoyable to ride home with for having been forced into getting it.
 However it happened, I went upstairs; she stayed downstairs.

-Waiting for her to focus the camera and getting enough pictures for me to choose among was probably the worst two minutes of my life, and I’m pretty sure she stretched it out as long as possible for her own amusement.
+Waiting for her to focus the camera and getting a few pics was probably the worst two minutes of my life, and I’m pretty sure she stretched it out as long as possible for her own amusement.
 So if you’re mentally adding your own thought bubbles to my pictures (as you should be), this last picture should not, as I had originally intended, read, “When there is no more room in hell, the dead will walk the earth.”
 Instead it’s, “Just take the picture.
 Please just take the picture.
 Oh God.
 The Auntie Anne’s kiosk attendant is staring at me.
 Just take the picture.”